Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Where Can You Buy Cannabis in Minnesota?

 From licensed dispensaries only.
-You cannot buy from unlicensed sellers — that's still illegal, and the product isn't tested or labeled.
+You cannot buy from unlicensed sellers — that's still illegal, and the product isn't tested for heavy metals, pesticides, or accurate THC percentages.

-• Multiple tribal dispensaries — these have been operating since 2022 in some cases and have more established product selections
+• Tribal dispensaries — These have been operating since 2022 in some cases and often have more established product selections.

-To find dispensaries near you: browse the MN Cannabis Hub directory.
+To find all dispensaries near you: browse the MN Cannabis Hub directory.

 Can You Grow Your Own?